 — An electrocardiogram to measure the heart’s rhythm and electrical activity.

-— A tilt table test, which requires a person to lay flat on a special table for 10 minutes or more.
+— A tilt table test, which requires a person to lie flat on a special table for 10 minutes or more.
 Then, the table is moved up to a standing position.
-The person’s blood pressure and heart rate are monitored to see how they change when going from sitting to standing.
+The person’s blood pressure and heart rate are monitored to see how they change when changing position.
 This test helps to mimic what triggers some of the lightheadedness and faint feeling associated with POTS.
 Some people pass out during a tilt table test.

 — Blood tests.

 — Use of a special monitor for a day or more to check for any abnormal heart rhythms.